-Fight Dog Meat is an animal welfare charity which rescues domestic pets and wildlife.
+Fight Dog Meat is an animal welfare charity which globally rescues domestic pets and wildlife.

 We rescue, foster, rehabilitate and re-home.